slowsigma/Nysa/README.md

 # Nysa
 This repository is dedicated to general computer sciency stuff.

+## Nysa.CodeAnalysis.VbScript
+This is a class library and supporting files used to create basic semantic trees for VbScript code files.
+This is used to convert VbScript to JavaScript.

 ## Nysa.Collections
 This is a class library containing: tries, disjoint sets, and heaps.